hannonhill/Asset-Factory-Plugins/README.md

 Asset Factory Plugins
 ===============

 This project contains various Asset Factory Plugins that can be used within Cascade CMS.
-The project is organized with tags that correspond to specific Cascade CMS versions; if a plugin is present under a specific tag, it is compatible with that version of Cascade Server.
+The project is organized with tags that correspond to specific Cascade CMS versions; if a plugin is present under a specific tag, it is compatible with that version of Cascade CMS.
 For example, the tag **7.4.x** means that each plugin listed will work with Cascade CMS 7.4.1.

 This project also utilizes Github Releases that correspond to specific Cascade CMS versions.
 Each release will contain a compiled JARs for each available plugin, a JAR containing all available plugins and a Zip file containing each individially compiled plugin.